-- Which officers are authorized to sign checks?
+- Determine which officers are authorized to sign checks.

-- Protect your ideas: Contact the Secretary of State and the U.S. Patent and Trademark Office for information on state and federal trademarks and copyright.
-Trademark FAQs
+- If applicable, contact the Secretary of State and the U.S. Patent and Trademark Office for information on state and federal trademarks and copyright.
+Trademark FAQs.

-- Is this a small corporation?
+- Contact the Internal Revenue Service.
 Are you going to apply for “S” corporation status?
-Contact the Internal Revenue Service.

-- Do you understand the tax implication of the entity you are using for your business?
+- Understand the tax implication of the entity you are using for your business.

-- Obtain your federal tax identification number form the IRS.
+- Obtain your federal tax identification number from the IRS.

 - Obtain your state tax identification number from the Colorado Department of Revenue.

-- Do you have all of the federal, state and local tax information and forms?
+- Check that you have all of the federal, state and local tax information and forms:

 - Federal withholding

 - State workmen's compensation